 Pastoral Care is an intrinsic and essential part of our core business at St Francis Xavier College, underlying the academic, religious and social dimensions of College life.
 Students are challenged to grow and develop into young adults, in a supportive, caring and Christian environment, with relationships built on mutual trust and honesty.

-The Assistant Principal Student Wellbeing works with the Year Co-ordinators and College Counsellors to support student wellbeing.
-The College Pastoral Associate is an essential link in the Pastoral Care network, with involvement in student leadership, family outreach, and student and parent support.
+The Assistant Principal Student Wellbeing works with the Year Co-ordinators and College counsellors to support student wellbeing.
+The College Pastoral Associate is an essential link in the Pastoral Care team, with involvement in student leadership, family outreach, and student and parent support.

 The College’s PDCV program has been developed: